Sunday, February 28, 2010

 Worse, there’s no doubt Mom and Pop America weren’t as captivated by man-in-space as they’d once been.
 As I’ve said before, most of us weren’t interested in space or science per se, anyhow.
 It was the sporting aspect of it that grabbed us.
 The race to the Moon with us versus the dadgummed commies.
 That was now decided, so what was there to care about?

 Unfortunately, there wasn’t a thing folks at NASA could have been done to restart the Space Race.
 The Russian Moon program dissolved as their economy began (or continued) to implode and they spent their last rubles, not on Moon rockets, but on SS-18 Satans.
-They weren’t just out of the Race, they were out of the space bidness altogether except in a compartively minor way.
+They weren’t just out of the Race, they were out of the non-defense-related space bidness altogether except in a comparatively minor way.
 They decided what little money they had to spend would best be spent with orbiting space stations; especially those with potential military usefulness.

 It was at this time, when the U.S. manned space program was on the edge of a knife and could have fallen either way, that the government (with some help from NASA themselves) well and truly screwed the pooch.
 As directed by the politicians of the 1970s, the Agency shelved plans for the Mars program that would presumably have followed Apollo, began to lay-off or retire their German rocket scientists (supposedly, Nixon had long yearned for that), and began casting about for something cheaper, easier, and less controversial that would keep them all employed over the short run.
 Their conclusion?
 Like the Russians, they thought space stations sounded good.